escapin/ElectionManager/README.md

 # ElectionManager

 An Election Manager for sElect.
+It allows to create, customize, and delete **secure** and **verifiable** elections powered by sElect.

 ## Dependencies

-* node.js and npm. (tested on v4.3.1 and 1.4.21 respectively)
+* node.js and npm (tested on v4.3.1 and 1.4.21, respectively)
 * python (tested on v.2.7)
 * nginx (tested on v1.9.10)
-* wget (used in the makefiles for getting the proper libraries).
+* superuser privileges on the operative system
+* git and wget
 * further dependencies needed for the sElect system:
   * Java JDK (tested with both openjdk-7 and oraclejdk-8).
   * Java Cryptography Extension (only for oraclejdk).

 The system has been developed and deployed on Ubuntu Server 14.04.2 LTS.

 ## The Design

-The project provides a web interface, which allows easy creations and management of customized elections, using the sElect system (https://github.com/escapin/sElect.git) on a single server instance.
+The Election Manager provides a web interface allowing easy creations and management of customized elections powered by the sElect system (https://github.com/escapin/sElect.git) on a single server instance.

-**Web Interface:** The web page will display all elections in a table, which have been set up.
-The table will show a unique ID to identify the election, the title given, when the election will start and end, and the status of the election:
-*ready* - the election is currently running and eligible voters can cast their votes,
-*closed* - the election has ended and the results can be viewed,
-*not responding* - there is an error communicating with the server.
+The **Web Interface** displays a list of elections.
+Each election has an unique ID, a given title, and a starting/ending time.
+Moreover, each election is either *open* - the election is currently running and eligible voters can cast their votes - or *closed* - the election is over and the final result is ready and available (*not responding* indicates a problem communicating with the server).

-The buttons to interact with the elections are described below.
+## Usage

+The web interface contains the following options to manage elections:

-**Create Election:** This button will create a simple election with predetermined properties (such as title, and description), which will start immediately and end after 10 minutes.
+**Create Election** creates a mock election with predetermined settings (such as title, description, and so on), which will start immediately and end after 3 days.

-**Vote:** After selecting an election (click on the election displayed in the table) this button will redirect you to another web page to start the voting procedure (VotingBooth in the sElect system).
+**Vote** redirects to the voting booth of the sElect system to start the voting procedure (if the election is open).

-**Close:** The selected election will be closed, which requires password confirmation if one has been set.
+**Close** closes the selected election.
+It requires password confirmation, if set.

-**Remove Election:** Removes the selected election from the table.
+**Remove Election** removes the selected election.
 If the voting results should be saved on the server, the election has to be closed first.

-**Advanced Election:** This will show an advanced settings page where a customized election can be created - such as title, description, starting-/ending time, questions and answers.
+**Advanced Election** shows the advanced settings to create customized elections.
+Elements such as title, description, starting/ending time, questions and answers can be set.
+In particular:

-* **Publish list of voters:** Enabling this checkbox will show the all the e-mail addresses that have voted in this election (not what they have voted for), once the election is closed.
+* **Publish list of voters:** This option shows the e-mail addresses of the voters who have voted in this election (not what they have voted for), once the election is closed.

 * **User providing verification code:** The user will provide part of the verification code to check whether his vote has been properly counted.
+This option allows not

-## Security Properties
+## Security Issues

-The system is designed to be run on https, therefore running the system online on http would allow the interception of transmitted passwords.
+Since the system is designed to run on https, running the system on http allows the transmission of passwords as plaintext.

 ## Development Environment